MinT2104/Uranus-Protocol/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Getting Started
+### Uranus Protocol
+In this project, I have worked on a reliable contract website where users communicate through web services that we created.
+## How to see a demo of this project:
-First, you install the package
+1 - you install the package
 ```bash
 npm install
 ```